matitalatina/mn-blog-en/src/content/angular-jwt-auth.md

 There are three methods that we can call:

 - `login`: we call it when we want the user to login.
 It calls login API and then persists the credential in AuthStore.
 - `refresh`: used to refresh the token.
-Again, it makes API calls and then persists them.
+It makes API calls and then persists them.
 - `logout`: it clears the `AuthStore` and then navigates users to login page.

 This is a simplified version of my implementation.
 During login, I made also an API calls to an endpoint to get user data (also called `auth/me`).
 I didn't add it because its implementation depends on your architecture and it's out of the blog post's scope.
-The key point is this: you should add all your authentication business logic here, delegating the persistence to `AuthStore` and the API calls to `AuthClient`.
+The key point is this: **you should add all your authentication business logic here**, delegating the persistence to `AuthStore` and the API calls to `AuthClient`.

 ### AuthInterceptor